RohanAlexander/telling_stories_with_data/_book/94-oh_you_think_and_shoulders_of_giants.md

 > **Oh, you think we have good data on that!** City boundaries.
 What constitues 'Atlanta'?
 Different definitions - metro, X, Y. (also an issue in countries with boundaries changing over time)

+Chapter 10:

+> **Oh, you think we have good data on that!** One representation of reality that is commonplace, is in chess.
+A chess board (see Figure X - add photo of a chess board) is a 8 x 8 board of alternating black and white squares.
+The squares are denonated by a unique combination of a letter (A-G) and a number (1-8).
+And each piece has a unique abbreviation, for instance pawns are X, and knights are Y. A game is recorded by each player noting the move.
+In this way the entire game can be recreated.
+The 2021 World Championship was contested by Magnus Carlsen and Ian Nepomniachtchi.
+Figure X shows a score sheet from Game 6.
+There were a variety of reasons this game was particularly noteworthy, but one the uncharactertic mistakes that both Carlsen and Nepomniachtchi made.
+For instance, at Move 32 Carlsen did not exploit an opportunity; and Move 36 a different move would have provided Nepomniachtchi with a promising endgame (CITATION).
+One reason for this may have been that both players at that point in the game had very little time remaining---they had to decide on their moves very quickly.
+But there is no sense of that in the representation provided by the game sheet.
+It is a 'correct' representation of what happened in the game, but not necessarily why it happened.

 > **Oh, you think we have good data on that!** Migration.